 3. Detail the most successful idea you have you taken from concept to launch.

-4. What are the typical mistakes other [job title]'s make?
+4. What are the typical mistakes other candidates make in this role?

-If they cannot answer this one well, and provide examples of when other people do their own job wrong, then they won't realize when they are getting it wrong.
-A good answer should identify common mistakes in the job, and maybe even delve into less common ones.
+If they cannot answer this one well and provide examples of when other people do their own job wrong, then they won't realize when they themselves are getting it wrong.
+A good answer should identify common mistakes made in the job, and maybe even delve into less common ones.

-5. Tell me about a great [product, service, etc.] you've encountered recently.
+5. Tell me about a great product or service you've encountered recently.
 Why do you like it?

 In a way, this goes hand-in-hand with the previous question.
 The idea is to have candidates come up with an example of work in their field that shows they are keeping an eye on the industry and trends.

-5 Red Flags to Watch for in Phone Interviews
+Red Flags to Watch for in Phone Interviews:

 What are some clear signs that a candidate isn't going to work out?
 I often see hiring managers asking this question.
 No one likes to miss a signal that a candidate wasn't the right fit.

-Basics Phone Interview Tips to Improve Your Process
+Basic Phone Interview Tips to Improve Your Process:

 If they answer with the same number, you know it's most likely accurate and not embellished.
 Candidates rarely remember the exact embellished number they throw out.

-Stay organized.
-Use an applicant tracking system so that no candidates fall through the cracks.
+Use an applicant tracking system so candidates don't fall through the cracks.